 It's the bonus rounds at The Old Queen's Head's quiz that steal the limelight.
 There's the one where you try to blow the largest bubble.
 There's the one where you have to draw something somewhat rude and twisted.
 Then there's the kazoo round.
 We once saw a man jump from a bar stool and dance 'the worm' on the floor, all the while retaining the kazoo between his lips, playing Teenage Dirtbag.
 All that for a round of shots.

 The quiz itself is good fun too, with a bottle of champagne up for grabs.
 If you need it after all those shots.
+One to go to if you have the next day off work.

 The Old Queen's Head, 44 Essex Road, N1 8LN.
 Takes place every Tuesday night, more details on the website.

-One for the proper brain boxes
+One for the brain boxes

 Once Londonist headed down and came a measly sixth.
 This was despite having two experienced quizmasters on our side, plus a man who writes trivia books.
 You have been warned.